vovsienko/ITStep_DZ/README.md

 # vio_studies
-My Home tasks and other learning projects
+My Home Assignments and other learning projects